-Power Wheels are hard to move when the ride on is not moving because the brakes are on when the gas pedal is not engaged.
-This causes the vehicle to be dragged with no help from the wheels when putting away.
+Power Wheels are hard to move when the ride-on is not moving because the brakes are on when the gas pedal is not engaged.
+This causes the vehicle to be dragged with no help from the wheels when put away.
 Alternatives do have a lift bar and an extra set of small wheels similar to a suitcase on wheels.

 Why are Power Wheels Hard to Move When Not in Use